-The Committee of Bar Examiners, pursuant to the authority delegated to it by the Board of Trustees, is responsible for determining the bar examination's administering the bar examination, including its mode of administration, proctoring, format, scope, topics, content, questions, and grading process.
+The Committee of Bar Examiners, pursuant to the authority delegated to it by the Board of Trustees, is responsible for determining the bar examination's administering the bar examination, including its mode of administration, proctoring, format, scope, topics, content, questions, and grading process, subject to review and approval by the Supreme Court.
+The Supreme Court must set the passing score of the examination.
 In carrying out these responsibilities, the committee: